Almehedi06/Google-Earth-Engine/flood_mapping/CDCT/readme.md

-# Flood Mapping using Normalized Flood Index and Machine Learning
+# Flood Mapping using Change Detection and Machine Learning Methods

 This directory contains scripts and resources for **flood mapping** using the **Normalized Flood Index (NFI)**, satellite data processed in **Google Earth Engine (GEE)**, and a **Random Forest** machine learning model.
 The primary goal is to detect and map flood-affected regions and refine predictions using a trained machine learning model.